gbmhunter/blog/content/electronics/components/capacitors/_index.md

 The bad news is that this also adversely affects the capacitance in situations where you want it to stay constant.
 The **drop in capacitance can upset op-amp gains, frequency cut-off points of filters, the time constant of RC oscillators, and the noise removal of decoupling caps**.
 This can actually be a very significant problems, especially with small [package](/pcb-design/component-packages/) size ceramic capacitors (such as 0603 and 0805 SMD chip capacitors).
 An excellent explanation on this effects if Maxim Integrated's [Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor](http://www.maximintegrated.com/app-notes/index.mvp/id/5527). {{% ref "graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors" %}} is from Maxim's page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!

-{{% figure ref="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors" src="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="800px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527." %}}
+{{% figure ref="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors" src="_assets/graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="800px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527." %}}

 Just to illustrate the change, a 22uF 6.3V X5R 0603 capacitor from Murata (GRT188R60J226ME13) has 22uF at 0V.
 This drops to only 3.6uF at 6.3V, a reduction of 84%[^murata-sim-surfing-tool-mlcc]!

 It's important to note that the **DC bias problem gets worse with smaller ceramic chip capacitor packages**. {{% ref dc-bias-capacitance-derating-graph-from-murata %}} shows the difference in capacitance change for 4 caps which are almost identical except for the package they are in.

-{{% figure ref="dc-bias-capacitance-derating-graph-from-murata" src="dc-bias-capacitance-derating-graph-from-murata.webp" width="600px" caption="Graph showing how the package size changes the DC bias behaviour.
+{{% figure ref="dc-bias-capacitance-derating-graph-from-murata" src="_assets/dc-bias-capacitance-derating-graph-from-murata.webp" width="600px" caption="Graph showing how the package size changes the DC bias behaviour.
 All 4 capacitors have are from the same manufacturer, and have the same ratings (capacitance, voltage, dielectric) except for package size.
 Graph was generated by Murata's SimSurfing tool[^murata-sim-surfing-tool-mlcc]." %}}

 One possible explanation for why smaller packages suffer from more DC bias problems is that the electric field across the dielectric is stronger in smaller packages (same voltage across a smaller distance between the plates = larger electric field), leading to more non-linearities occuring in the permittivity of the dielectric[^eevblog-is-ceramic-capacitor-package-relevant].